MaggGomes/flask/esof/docs/assignment4.md

-The Flask isn’t a heterogeneous project because only really on 2 libraries and the main reason for that is that the core can be extended to adapt to necessities of the developer.
+The Flask isn’t a heterogeneous project because only really has two supportive libraries and the main reason for that is that the core can be extended to adapt to necessities of the developer.

 * Jinja2 : a powerful templating engine
 * wekerzeub: WSGI library

-The tests implemented focus on behaviour test between this libraries and connection to flask , this two are mature libraries and it’s assume that they work.
+The tests implemented focus on behaviour test between this libraries and the connection to flask.
+These two are mature libraries and it’s assumed that they work.

 Methods: